simla-workshop2025/simla-workshop2025.github.io/index.md

 ## BEST PAPER AWARD

-Each workshop affiliated with ACNS 2024 will nominate the best paper candidates.
-Best workshop papers will be selected and awarded among them.
+Each workshop affiliated with ACNS 2024 (ADSC, AIBlock, AIHWS, AIoTS, CIMSS, Cloud S&P, SCI, SecMT, SiMLA and S&P-FL) will nominate the **best paper** candidates.
+Best workshop papers will be selected and awarded with **500 EUR prize** sponsored by Springer.
+The list of previous best workshop papers is available [here](http://jianying.space/acns/acns-workshops.html)

+## STUDENT TRAVEL GRANT

+ACNS 2024 offers **travel grants for students** to encourage participation and submission of their papers.
+For more details check [ACNS'24 Student Travel Grants website](https://wp.nyu.edu/acns2024/student-travel-grants/).

 ## INVITED SPEAKERS

-There will be 1-2 invited speakers in the workshop.
+There will be 1-2 invited keynote speakers in the workshop.

 ## WORKSHOP ORGANIZERS